xic-man/vic-coding-challenge/README.md

 ## Thanks
 Thanks to OpenAI for the GPT-2 AI and thanks to github user timschott for making a fork of GPT-2 that is compatible with newer versions of Tensorflow.

+The original GPT-2 AI is available at: https://github.com/openai/gpt-2

+And timschott's fork is available at: https://github.com/timschott/gpt-2

 Thanks to Google Colab for the use of their GPU's for the testing and deployment of the GPT-2 model